balci7968260841692/Screenwise-trial2/README.md

 Once those assets exist in the repo, the assistant can run Gradle tasks without network access.

+> **Can I just commit a ZIP plus a script that unpacks the SDK?**
+>
+> Yes, that works as long as the archive contains the same directories listed above and the script extracts them into the
+> location referenced by `sdk.dir` before you ask the assistant to build (for example by running `./scripts/unpack-sdk.sh`
+> and committing the expanded `tools/android-sdk/` folder afterward).
+Keep in mind that the build still consumes the
+> unpacked directories, so remember to run the script—or expand the ZIP manually—any time you refresh the repository.

 ## Step-by-step setup

 ### (a) Create a Supabase project